onap/archived-cli/docs/installation_guide.rst

 * Nexus ZIP artifact
 * Docker image

-And tt could be installed by following one of the approaches given below:
+And it could be installed by following one of the approaches given below:

 Using install.sh
 ----------------